kzagoris/Word-Spotting-By-Example/README.md

 Finally, implementing the proposed keyword spotting method as a recommender system to a transcription process is available at <http://vc.ee.duth.gr/ws> [Zagoris2015].

+A more efficient matching procedure that uses the DoLF local points is available at http://orpheus.ee.duth.gr/word-spotting-demonstrator/

 ## Usage

 ```